htetmyatthar/6006/part1/C/binary_search/README.md

 - binary_search function search the function using divide and conquer method and has time complexity of $(O(log n)$.

+Note: Due to the nature of usefulness on searching large amount of items with binary search.
+I used the technique that won't cause integer overflow when calculating middle index.

 ## Implementation

 You can compile the source code using the `Makefile`.